Part of the Speed audit

 How does this affect Core Web Vitals?

-Missing image dimensions are the top cause of high Cumulative Layout Shift (CLS), one of three Core Web Vitals.
-A CLS score above 0.25 is considered poor.
-Adding dimensions typically brings CLS under 0.1.
+Missing image sizes are the top cause of high Cumulative Layout Shift (CLS), one of three Core Web Vitals.
+A CLS score above 0.25 is seen as poor.
+Adding sizes often brings CLS under 0.1.

 What if I do not know the image dimensions?